turingschool/front-end-curriculum/lessons/redux-round-two.md

   )
 ```

-*Containers*
-"Smart" components that are aware of Redux and connected to the redux store.
-They wrap around presentational components, handing down any data as props as needed.

-### Organizing Our App
+### Organizing An App

 Implementing Redux forces you to think about your app from a high-level perspective, in terms of the data you need to manage.

-Let's start by looking at how to organize the directory structure.
+Let's start by looking at how to organize a directory structure in broad terms.
+It is common to put actions, components, containers, and reducers in their own folders.

 ```
 actions/